|Meant For||Input/Software File Sizes||Output File Sizes||Available for Jobs Running ...||File Security||Special Considerations|

 B. Software that is too large for or doesn't work with file transfer

-4. Writing large output files to Gluster from within a job
+4. Copying large output files to Gluster from within a job

 As stated in #2, all